-Specific Conditions The purpose of the property donation shall be for recreational and social programming for mental health consumers.
-A Buy-Back Agreement shall provide HRM with the right of first refusal should the organization (Feeding Others of Dartmouth Society) cease operations or elect to sell the property at a later date; use of the property does not conform with the intent of the public's donation ie. programming for mental health consumers and persons at risk of homelessness; or the site configuration and/or structures detract from the heritage character of the site.
+Specific Conditions for mental health consumers.
+A Buy-Back Agreement shall provide HRM with the right of first refusal should the organization (Feeding Others of Dartmouth Society) cease operations or elect to se the property at a later date; use of the property does not conform with the intent of the public's donation ie. programming for mental health consumers and persons at risk of homelessness; or the site configuration and/or structures detract from the heritage character of the site.
 The lot shall be consolidated with the abutting property located at 43 Wentworth Street and as such shall be a registered heritage site.
 The development of the site shall be completed on or before March 31 st , 2008, and in accordance with the proponent's site plan and design specifications as approved by HRM staff.
 Closing Date 2007 Cost of Sale Recovery The purchaser shall pay all costs associated with this sale, including HRM's.